NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 ### CLI or schedules via Cloud Scheduler

-Whenever the script runs, it enumerates all volumes in the specified project.
-For each volume, it determines the used size (numbers of bytes consumed by data) and the quota (size of the volume as set by user).

-The user  needs to specify the *interval* the script is invoked and an optional security *margin*.

-Since the service level and the size of a volume determine maximum write speed, the script can calculate the maximum amount of new data which can be written to the volume within the interval (e.g every 60 minutes).
-This results in a new potential size.
-A security margin (in %) can be added (e.g. 10 for 10%) on top.
-If the new potential size is bigger than the current quota, the volume quota will be grown to the calculated size.

-If the script is executed at the same scheduling interval specified in *duration*, the volume will always be big enough to avoid out-of-space conditions.
+Whenever the script in invoked, it calculates a target size for every volume and resizes volumes if allocation is smaller than new size calculated.

+The user can choose between two different resizing strategies.

-It can be run in a traditional way, scheduled via cronjob on a VM, or in a complete serverless way.
+It can be run as script from an VM, scheduled via cronjob on a VM, or in a complete serverless way.

 On GCP, the recommended approach is to use Google Cloud Scheduler to trigger Pub/Sub messages, which are received by the script running as Cloud Function.